Parthiba-Mukhopadhyay/hand_gesture_media_player/README.md

 ## Features

-- **Hand Gesture Recognition**: The media player uses computer vision algorithms to detect and recognize hand gestures performed by the user.
+- **Hand Gesture Recognition**: The media player uses computer vision algorithms to detect and recognize hand gestures.
-- **Media Playback Control**: Users can control various media playback functions such as play, pause, stop, forward, and rewind using hand gestures.
+- **Media Playback Control**: Users can control various media playback functions such as play, pause, stop, and forward using hand gestures.
 - **Volume Control**: Hand gestures can be used to adjust the volume of the media player.
-- **Gesture Customization**: Users can define and customize their own hand gestures for specific media player actions.
-- **Intuitive User Interface**: The media player provides a user-friendly interface that displays the current media playback status and other relevant information.

 ## Requirements